 There are basically two groups of people who promote and/or sell products and services in the personal finance space:

 a) Content creators who run blogs, social media accounts, podcasts, YouTube channels, etc. as a hobby and earn some money along the way.
+Sometimes these hobbies turn into small businesses.
 The money they end up earning is a byproduct of their efforts to spread their message and help educate others.
 Their primary interest is to share experiences, stories, information and have a voice in the community.
 Making money is a secondary consideration.
 These people would continue doing what they are doing even if they didn’t get paid for it (and most started out this way).

-b) Businesses.
+b) Businesses that were started to make money.
 Whether their business is a “side hustle” or a full-time gig is irrelevant.
 The primary interest here is to make money.
-This is not to say that the people who run the businesses don’t like sharing their stories and help others, but it’s a secondary consideration.
+This is not to say that the people who run the businesses don’t like sharing their stories and helping others, but it’s a secondary consideration.
 These businesses would not exist if they didn’t make money.
 Professional bloggers are as much part of this group as mortgage brokers and financial advisors.

 There are some fantastic businesses in the personal finance and FIRE space.
 Businesses that add value and offer great services, innovate, teach people valuable knowledge and enable personal finance and FIRE enthusiasts to achieve their goals.